awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

   DisplayName : Amazon SSM Agent
   ```

-The server or VM is now a managed instance\.
-These instances are now identified with the prefix "mi\-"\.
-You can view managed instances on the **Managed instances** page in the Fleet Manager console, by using the AWS CLI command [describe\-instance\-information](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-instance-information.html), or by using the API command [DescribeInstanceInformation](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstanceInformation.html)\.
+The machine is now a managed node\.
+These managed nodes are now identified with the prefix "mi\-"\.
+You can view managed nodes on the **Managed node** page in Fleet Manager, by using the AWS CLI command [describe\-instance\-information](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-instance-information.html), or by using the API command [DescribeInstanceInformation](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstanceInformation.html)\.

 ## Setting up private key auto rotation<a name="ssm-agent-hybrid-private-key-rotation-windows"></a>